 One disadvantage of applying a penetrating sealer to an existing slab is really more of a challenge, Becker says.
 “To be effective, a penetrating sealer needs to be applied to a surface that doesn’t have a curing compound or sealer on it.”

 If a curing compound was used on the surface and it hasn’t completely dissipated or if it had been previously sealed with a film-forming product, the surface must be stripped, power washed or lightly etched to remove all residue before the penetrating sealer can be applied.

 Questions from Readers

 I need a product that works with water based stain that beads water and is not glossy or change concrete surface.

 Answer from Concrete Decor

 If your project is exterior, the product you are looking for is a penetrating water-based sealer.
-Here is a one from ChemSystems that is a great option.

 This sealer is not film forming and will not change the color of the existing concrete surface.
 If you know your square footage I can prepare a quote for the material I referenced above.